opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Nextcloud_app_store](Nextcloud_app_store.png)

-Once the OpenProject integration app is downloaded and enabled, you can access it from within the Settings page, via the the side menu.
-Start by entering the *host URL* of your desired OpenProject instance.
+Once the OpenProject integration app is downloaded and enabled, you can access it from within the _Settings_ page, via the side menu.
+Start by entering the _Host URL_ of your desired OpenProject instance.

 ![Nextcloud_host](3_2_01 -NC_Step_1.png)